debruine/webmorphR/README.md

 <!-- badges: end -->

 The goal of webmorphR is to make the construction of image stimuli more reproducible, with a focus on face stimuli.
+While face stimuli used in research can often not be shared for ethical reasons, webmorphR allows you to share recipes for creating stimuli with code, increasing reproducibility and encouraging generalisability to new faces.

 This development of this package was funded by ERC grant \#647910 (KINSHIP).